badri-k7/aws-devops/module-aws-application-serices/eks/3.efs-integration/README.md

 ### Step 1: Validate the CloudFormation Template

 Before creating the stack, validate the CloudFormation template to ensure that it doesn't have errors.
+(Note: switch your directory to the `module-aws-application-services/eks/3.efs-integration` directory)

 ```bash
 aws cloudformation validate-template --template-body file://eks-efs-integration.yaml